 One of the oldest towns of Arunachal Pradesh, Ziro is a small beautiful hill station surrounded by rice fields and is nestled between a cluster of beautiful pine trees.
-The large forest areas spread over the entire region is a home to tribal people.
-This small beautiful town is situated at an altitude of 1500m from the sea level.
+The large forest areas spread over the entire region are home to tribal people.
+This small beautiful town is situated at an altitude of 1500 m from the sea level.
 The rich flora and fauna and its biodiversity make it an ideal destination for nature lovers.

-The major tourist attractions of Ziro are the green serene Talley Valley, the hillock Ziro Putu, Tarin fish farm, the tall idol of Shiva linga at Kardo.
-Several festivals are celebrated by the Apatani people namely the Myoko festival in March, the Murung festival in January and the Dree festival in July.
+The major tourist attractions of Ziro are the green serene Talley Valley, the hillock Ziro Putu, Tarin fish farm, the tall idol of Shivalingam at Kardo.
+Several festivals are celebrated by the Apatani people namely the Myoko Festival in March, the Murung Festival in January and the Dree Festival in July.

 The climate of Ziro varies from season to season.
 Tourists visit Ziro throughout the year.
 The climate is dependent on the terrain and the location of the place.
 The months of October and November is the period of transition.
 However, throughout the year relative humidity is high except in winter.